“This time, no excuses acceptable to explain the preventable deaths,” said Gabriel Nadeau-Dubois

 “It is as if, the virus, it is our opponent then it is a boxer.
 We did not see it coming the first time and we were all knocked unconscious, collectively, the government as well as the citizens.
 There, for the second shot, you will not be able to say that we didn’t see it coming.”

-The opposition parties are returned to parliament of Québec, on Tuesday, with the resumption of parliamentary proceedings for three weeks to the national Assembly.
+The opposition parties were due to return to the parliament of Quebec, on Tuesday, with the resumption of parliamentary proceedings for three weeks to the national Assembly.

 Québec solidaire wants the government Legault to make public its plan for the second wave of contagion, and faster.

 “What the experts tell us, is that, the second wave, this is not a question of if, it’s a matter of when.
-And this time, there will be no excuses that are acceptable to explain the preventable deaths,” said Gabriel Nadeau-Dubois, co-spokesperson for QS, Tuesday morning press conference.
+And this time, there will be no excuses that are acceptable to explain the preventable deaths,” said Gabriel Nadeau-Dubois, co-spokesperson for QS, in point of press.

 Mr. Nadeau-Dubois compares the fight against the virus in a boxing bout.
 “The experts tell us that the second shot, there are excellent chances that it will come in the next few months.
 Thus, it is necessary to prepare.
 We can not say a second time that it has been surprised.
 It’s as simple as that.
 It is that the objective is not to scare the world, but it is to say : let us not be surprised a second time, that would be tragic.”